logo

 The play flashes back to early September: A young, first-generation immigrant named Jess is interviewing to be a private caretaker for John, a Princeton PhD student.
 John is an attractive, wealthy man who uses a wheelchair due to cerebral palsy.
 Jess graduated from Princeton and now works multiple jobs in bars.
 Both are in their twenties.
 After a fairly unfriendly interview, he hires her.
 Over the next two months, they establish a rapport, and then one Friday, John asks Jess to come over.
 She agrees and arrives that night, dressed for a date, but John only wants her to bathe him before he goes out on a date with another graduate student.
 Jess asks if she can stay in his apartment while he’s gone just to be somewhere warm and nice, but John hesitates and says no. He doesn’t trust her, because he noticed that she stole some soap.
 Humiliated, Jess runs out.

 The scenes between John and Jess alternate with scenes between Eddie and his wife, Ani, who became a paraplegic in a car accident six months earlier.
-Eddie and Ani were separated at the time of her accident after twenty years of marriage.
+Eddie and Ani were separated at the time of her accident after 20 years of marriage.
 She has no one and he is her emergency contact.
 He helps her after receiving word that her nurse had quit.
 Ani resists his help and knows that Eddie has a new girlfriend, but she eventually gives in.
 Eddie and Ani become closer as the care he provides becomes more personal and intimate.
 In their last scene together, Ani nearly drowns when he leaves her in the bathtub for a few minutes.

-The epilogue takes place in Eddie’s New Jersey apartment on the same Friday night as the prologue.
+The Epilogue takes place in Eddie’s New Jersey apartment on the same Friday night as the Prologue.
 After leaving the bar, Eddie spots Jess sleeping in her car.
 She has been living in her car for months while sending money to her sick mother who went back to her home country.
 Jess is wearing the same dress she had on earlier in the evening when she left John’s.
 Eddie had told Jess that he had a wife to make her feel safer, but he admits that his wife died of a blood clot.
 He is lonely and shows a fatherly concern for Jess’s safety, offering to let Jess move in for cheap rent.
 Jess is extremely wary of Eddie and the food he gives her.
 Suddenly Jess walks out.
 Eddie’s phone buzzes, but he’s afraid to look at it.
 Then Jess returns, offering coffee from her car to go with the pizza.